twse/random-stuff/README.md

 * **Readable Fonts**: Based on “System VIO” from OS/2 and the 16 pixel font used in the IBM ThinkPad Power Series 820 command line (with different glyph designs).
 Released under the terms of the WTFPL license.
 * **ZOE TFOM**: Based on the font from western versions of *Zone of the Enders: The Fist of Mars* (Kanji letters omitted).
 The original font in the game itself reverts a couple of rows.
 This font is not licensed or endorsed by Konami Digital Entertainment, Inc. or Konami Digital Entertainment B.V.

-## Bulk-add everyone to Mozilla credits list via command line
+## Bulk-add everyone to Mozilla credits list
-You won't receive any emails when your name is added - this will see the message in the log.
+**Command line** - You won't receive any emails when your name is added - this will see the message in the log.
 1. Clone the `mozilla/community-data` repository.
 2. Copy names from Mozilla-related websites such as translation projects.
 3. Save the file as .csv (comma separated value).